jaydeep-kuber/k8s/practice/learn.md

 #### HELM
 - HELM is a package manager for Kubernetes. it is used to install and manage applications on Kubernetes.

+# Side car container / init container.
+1. self explainetory init is a container which do initilization work like prereqs fullfilment.
+2. sidecare container is a like having assistent for main, ex. log container for main apk.

 ## COMMANDS wih QUESTIONS

 ### kubectl